English

 SPAG

-In Spelling, Punctuation and Grammar sessions, the children learn key objectives and skills in relation to this area through pacey, interactive sessions.
-Our children are then provided with further opportunities during their wider curriculum to embed their new learning and demonstrate their understanding.
-In line with the new national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age groups.
-As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard.
+Spelling, punctuation and grammar is taught in relation to the texts that the children are studying in class as part of the writing process.
+Our children are then provided with further opportunities during the wider curriculum to embed their new learning and demonstrate their understanding.
+In line with the National Curriculum, we ensure that each year group is teaching the grammar, punctuation and spelling objectives required for that age group.

 Spelling and Handwriting